manojgayala/POPL1/Language Manual.md

 * Tag constants

 ### Integer constants
+Integer constants are sequence of digits.
+The integer constants that do not begin with digit zero (0) are referred as *decimals*.
+Any integer constant which is not a decimal are considered to be **octal**. **Hexadecimal** integer constants consists of digits 0-9 and letters a-f (or A-F) where a through f signify 10-15.

 ### Character constants
 Character constants are sequence of characters.
 Single-character constants are enclosed in '' eg., 'a'.
 Multi-character constants are implementation based.
 Character constants or String constants (discussed later) can't represent newlines, tabs etc., These kind of special characters are represented by escape sequences shown below.